FederatedHospEx/federated-trustroots/docs/Install-Demo-Server.md

 In SparkPost Configuration, add a sending domain.
 We use strict alignment subdomain, which means `mail.refugees.openHospitality.network` as both sending and bounce domains.
 You'll need to add `TXT` and `CNAME` records for the domain to your DNS.

-Create an API key for SparkPost and store it in the env variable:
+Create an API key for SparkPost and store it in the env variable in your `~/.bash_profile` file:

 `export SPARKPOST_API_KEY=<your api key>`